syncfusion-content/maui-docs/MAUI/Calendar/selections.md

 ![Forward range selection in .NET MAUI Calendar.](images/selection/maui-forward-range-selection.png)

-#### Range Selection Direction - Backward
+#### Range selection direction - backward
-If the `RangeSelectionDirection` property to `Backward` allows you to select only the dates before the selected range end date and the dates after the range end date is considered as disabled date.
+If you set the `RangeSelectionDirection` property to `Backward`, you can select only the dates before the selected range end date, while dates after the range end date are considered disabled.
 The end date will not be changed.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}